 As discussed in detail in the following Chapter IV Housing Resources, the Housing Element sites analysis identifies a shortfall of residentially zoned sites to address Sierra Madre's regional housing growth needs (RHNA) for lower and moderate income households.
 To address this RHNA shortfall, through the Housing Element public outreach process, the City has identified sites for rezoning at densities of 20 and 30 units per acre.
-The City is in the process of developing two new multi-family zoning categories for the rezone sites: R-3-20 will provide for densities of 20-24 units/acre, and R-3-30 will provide for densities of 30-34 units per acre; both will maintain a 30 foot, two-story height limit.3 and R-3-30 will provide for densities of 30-34 units per acre.
-The City is also establishing an Affordable Religious Housing Overlay Zone on Congregational Land to allow for affordable housing on parking lots and other underutilized portions of religious owned sites.
-The Overlay Zone will provide for three- story heights and reduced parking requirements (refer to Table IV-3 in Chapter IV).
-The City intends to adopt the new zoning designations and Overlay Zone in conjunction with the Housing Element and rezoning of the designated properties.
+The City is in the process of developing two new multi-family zoning categories for the rezone sites: R-3-20 will provide for densities of 20-24 units/acre, and R-3-30 will provide for densities of 30-34 units per acre; both will maintain a 30 foot, two-story height limit.
+The City is also establishing a Religious Housing Overlay Zone to allow for affordable housing on parking lots and other underutilized portions of religious owned sites.
+The Overlay Zone will provide for three-story heights and reduced parking requirements (refer to Table IV-3 in Chapter IV).